 WX7M Patrick, who lived in Wellington, Nevada.
 When asking anyone

 receivers, I'd always get "Patrick's got one but he won't sell

-it."
+it.
+He wants to make a lightning detector out of it."
 This went on for years.
 Finally, I heard through the "SNARS

 grapevine" (that's W7SSB, my old friend Don) that Patrick had been

 asking around about prices on R-389s and what his was worth.
 A call to